Canada: Federal

 Regulatory Mandates and Responsibilities

-The mandate, roles, and responsibilities of the CER include regulating exploration and production of oil and gas as well as designing and collecting royalties.
+The mandate, roles, and responsibilities of the CER include monitoring the companies operating oil and gas pipelines that cross a national, provincial or territorial border, and overseeing oil and gas exploration and activities not otherwise regulated.
 The ECCC reports to the federal government’s minister of the environment and is the lead environmental federal agency.
-The department delivers its mandate through acts and regulations, such as the Canadian Environmental Protection Act, 1999.
+The department delivers its mandate through acts and regulations, such as the Canadian Environmental Protection Act, 1999 .
 It sets the national ambient objectives for different air pollutants, including those from flaring and venting.

 Depending on the jurisdictional and environmental nature of the oil and gas project, an environmental assessment may be required by the provincial government, the federal government, or both per the Impact Assessment Act, 2019.
 Each province has its own environmental permit regime, with the provincial regulator issuing these permits.
 Generally, approvals are required if any substance is released that could harm the environment.